See also our Top Tips - key advice for P&C office bearers in just 6 points!

 - On request face-to-face meetings with your P&C to discuss any problems or concerns.

-- Free attendance at P&C Council general meetings with guest speakers on relevant topics of concern to parents.
+- Free attendance at Council general meetings with guest speakers on relevant topics of concern to parents.